honojs/middleware/packages/oauth-providers/README.md

   - `Required`.
   - Set of **permissions** to request the user's authorization to access your app for retrieving user information and performing actions on their behalf.<br /> Review all the scopes Facebook offers for utilizing their API on the [Permissions page](https://developers.facebook.com/docs/permissions/).
     > If your app is not **verified** by Facebook, the accessible scopes for your app are significantly **limited**.
-- `response_type`:
-  - Type: `string[]`.
-  - `Required`.
-  - Choose the **OAuth flow** for the authentication process.
-The available options are:
-    - `code` for a more secure flow, applicable when the app's authentication flow is managed by the **server side**.
-    - `token` for quick access to the token, suitable when the app's authentication flow will be managed by the **client side**.
-    - `code%20token`: A combination of both the code and access token received as parameters on the url.
-- `include_granted_scopes`:
-  - Type: `boolean`.
-  - `Optional`.
-  - To obtain the scopes for which the user has **granted permission**, set this value to `true`.
-This will allow you to implement a flow in cases where your app cannot access crucial permissions and needs to request them again, among other use cases.
-Value `false` by default.
 - `fields`:
   - Type: `string[]`.
   - Fields you request from the Facebook API to be sent once the user has logged in.
 You can find a comprehensive reference for all the fields you can request on the [Facebook User Reference page](https://developers.facebook.com/docs/graph-api/reference/user/#fields).
-- `state`:
-  - Type: `string`.
-  - `Optional`.
-  - A unique string value of your choice that is hard to guess.
-Used to prevent [CSRF](http://en.wikipedia.org/wiki/Cross-site_request_forgery).

 #### Authentication Flow